On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Introduction

 The Newton-CG method~\cite{RNW20}, which explicitly utilizes negative curvature directions derived from the Hessian of the objective function, achieves the best-known worst-case iteration complexity with high probability guarantees for approximate second-order optimality conditions in nonconvex unconstrained optimization.
 Specifically, it finds an \((\varepsilon, \varepsilon^{1/2})\)-approximate second-order stationary point within \(\mathcal{O}(\varepsilon^{-3/2})\) iterations, requiring \(\widetilde{\mathcal{O}}(\varepsilon^{-7/4})\)\footnote{Logarithmic factors are omitted in \(\widetilde{O}(\cdot)\)} gradient evaluations and Hessian-vector products.
-In contrast to the cubic regularized Newton method-which requires solving a nonconvex cubic subproblem per iteration-the Newton-CG method adopts line search along descent directions.
+In contrast to the cubic regularized Newton method, which obtains the next iterate by (approximately) solving a nonconvex cubic subproblem, the Newton-CG method utilizes the Capped-CG procedure to address a regularized Newton equation.
+This procedure, which terminates in a finite number of iterations, yields either a descent direction or a negative curvature direction.
+This direction is then employed within a line search framework to ensure a function decrease of $O(\varepsilon^{3/2})$, which is pivotal for achieving the $O(\varepsilon^{-3/2})$ global iteration complexity.
 Recently, Xie and Wright~\cite{XW23} developed a projected Newton-CG method that establishes complexity guarantees for both first-order and second-order approximate solutions in bounded-constraint optimization.
 This framework can be viewed as an adaptation of the Newton-CG method to composite optimization where \(h(x)\) represents the indicator function of the box constraint set.